-This unit “The Selfish Giant” is about a Giant’s beautiful garden where children used to love playing.
+This chapter “The Selfish Giant” is about a Giant’s beautiful garden where children used to love playing.
 But one day, the selfish Giant built a high wall around his garden to prevent the children from entering it.
 Thereafter, neither the children nor the Spring or Summer entered the garden.
 Seeing this, the Giant had a change of heart and he started missing his little friends, especially a little boy whom he loved dearly.
 Soon enough, he opened up the garden for one and all and loved watching the children play in his beautiful garden.

 Students of 8th Standard can check the English Supplementary textbook – It So Happened for NCERT Solutions as given below.
 All the textbook and additional exercise questions have been solved by experts in accordance with the updated CBSE English syllabus.
 To explore the other important subjects of NCERT Solutions of Class 8, students may also want to check the linked article and score good marks in their exams.

 Access answers to NCERT Solutions for Class 8 English Chapter 3 – The Selfish Giant here